 Although web forms may work well for you, they have several disadvantages as compared to the native mobile applications forms.

-- Mobile forms are faster and more responsive.
+- Native application mobile forms are faster and more responsive.

-- Mobile forms can include photos, voice recording or video (taken with a mobile device while filling out a form).
+- Native application mobile forms can include photos, voice recording or video (taken with a mobile device while filling out a form).

-- Mobile forms allow for barcode / QR code scanning.
+- Native application mobile forms allow for barcode / QR code scanning.

-- You can capture signatures using mobile forms.
+- You can capture signatures using native application mobile forms.

-- Mobile forms can be filled out offline.
+- Native application mobile forms can be filled out offline.